leon4rd/test/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## Where does batman go to the bathroom?
+The batroom.